expo/fyi/eas-update-config.md

 ## Runtime version

-A runtime is is a specic JS–native interface.
+A runtime is a specific JS–native interface.
 Updates can only run on compatible runtimes.
 See [runtime version docs](https://docs.expo.dev/distribution/runtime-versions/) for more information.

 If you are using the managed workflow (not changing native code), than the runtime version is just the sdk version.
 Add the following to your `app.json`/`app.config.js`: